home

 Why go: Giro, a terrier owned by the German ambassador to the UK, Leopold von Hoesch, is buried at 9 Carlton House Terrace in London, with his 1934 grave often cited as the only Nazi-era memorial in the city.
 The dog was electrocuted after chewing a cable in the garden, and while his owner served the Nazi regime, he was considered an anti-Nazi.

-Location: Westminster Map
+Location: Saint James's Map

 Address: Duke of York Steps